The complete guide to ISO 27001 Controls

 Annex A.8 – Asset management | 10 controls

 You cannot protect what you do not know so a whopping 10 controls that cover asset management.
 Nothing earth shattering of new here.
-We are in the territory of asset registers, ownership of assets, acceptable use, return of assets.
+We are in the territory of physical asset registers and data asset registers.The asset management policy looks at ownership of assets, acceptable use, return of assets.
 There are controls on information classification and labelling of information but nothing strenuous.
 Handling assets and media is covered, the likes of removable media, getting rid or disposing of it properly and physical media transfer it that is still something you do.

 Annex A.9 – Access control | 14 controls